-It didn't take long for Glasnost to backfire.
-As a result of Glasnost, the Soviet people were given more civil and political freedoms than ever before… and they soon wanted more.
-Now that past and contemporary Soviet crimes, misrule and mistakes are now out in the open and being debated, the authority and legitimacy of the CPSU were being compromised.
-Worse still, nationalist sentiments which previously was either suppressed, controlled or otherwise made insignificant, began to fueled ethnic tension across the Soviet Union.
-"Socialist brothers" in Armenia and Azerbaijan in particular were at each other's throats over Nagarno-Karabakh (a messy situation involving an Armenian state surrounded by Azeri territory which remained unresolved to this day).
-Gorbachev, under attack from reformists, conservatives and nationalists, were unable to reconcile them.
+It didn't take long for glasnost to backfire.
+As a result of glasnost, the Soviet people were given more civil and political freedoms than ever before… and they soon wanted more.
+Now that past and contemporary Soviet crimes, misrule and mistakes were now out in the open and being debated, the authority and legitimacy of the CPSU was being compromised.
+Worse still, nationalist sentiments which previously were either suppressed, controlled or otherwise made insignificant, began to fueled ethnic tension across the Soviet Union.
+"Socialist brothers" in Armenia and Azerbaijan in particular were at each other's throats over Nagarno-Karabakh (a messy situation involving an Armenian state surrounded by Azeri territory which remains unresolved to this day).
+Gorbachev, under attack from reformists, conservatives and nationalists, was unable to reconcile them.

 Gorbachev was rather more successful on the international front.
 Relations between the USA and USSR began to improve.
-Gorbachev agreed to disarmament treaties and planned the withdraw Soviet troops out of Afghanistan, which was just as well—military spending had been crippling to the Soviet economy.
+Gorbachev agreed to disarmament treaties and planned the withdrawal of Soviet troops out of Afghanistan, which was just as well—military spending had been crippling to the Soviet economy.